bold-benchmark/bold-agents/README.md

   * that with `ts0_demo-coffeedesk-on.n3` retrieves the data and turns on the light
 * Dereference the property resource again and see that the value is `"on"` 💡

+Congratulations, you just ran a simple rule-based agent that performed dereferencing, reasoning, link following, and interaction, which turned on the lights at the Coffee Desk. 🥳

+You now deserve a coffee. ☕

 ## Single-Loop: Simple control of lights
 We implement the behaviour that a janitor would trigger when the whole building closes (TS1) or when they test functionalities of the system (TS2 and TS3).